juanfrans-courses/mapping_arch_hum/Spring_2016/Tutorials/02_Data_Types_and_311.md

     * Uncheck `Skip attribute creation` - (you still want to retain the attributes associated with each point)
     * Check `Add saved file to map` - (so that once you export the layer, the layer is added to your map)
   * Once you export your layer (and it's automatically added to your map) you can remove the original one by right-clicking and choosing `Remove`.

+#### Symbolizing the Data
+The last step in creating a qualitative map of the 311 data is a simple one: we need to symbolize each complaint using its subcategory.
+This is very similar to what we did in the previous tutorial when we were classifying the PLUTO dataset by land use.
+* Right-click on the 311_Data layer and choose `Properties`.
+* In the `Style` tab, change the drop-down menu that says `Single Symbol` to `Categorized` and then in the `Column` menu select `Descriptor` (this is the field we will symbolize).
+* Now click on the `Classify` button at the bottom and you will get all the different sub-categories.
+* Lastly, you should change the appearance of the dots: adjust their size, stroke and fill color like you did for the land use map.
+* Once you've adjusted that, click 'OK'.
+* Finally, you need to change the appearance of the other layers, create a print composer, add a scale bar, legend, title, source and brief description, and export your map as a PDF file.